Newport, Rhode Island in November…why not?

 Attend a Polo Match (during the summer season)

-Have you been to Newport, Rhode Island?
+Have you been to Newport, Rhode Island in the off season?

 I’d love for you to follow along so you don’t miss a post!